loggin-js/loggin-js/docs/Logger.md

-## Documentation for LoggingJS's Logger
+## Documentation for Loggin' JS Logger
 <!-- ##### A set of premade Loggers -->

-> The class en charge of managing the severities and sending the logs to the notifiers.
+> The class in charge of managing the severities and sending the logs to the notifiers.
 They all extend from the **Logger** class available at: `Logging.Loggers.Logger`.

 ### Logging.Loggers.Logger
 ##### Signature